gavingc/TuckerSync/README.md

 UUIDs are not used to identify objects due to their size impact on the client.
 Instead the client generates a single UUID to identify itself to the server and sends it’s local id for each object thus allowing the server to identify duplicate new objects.
 Achieved by setting a unique constraint, see Server Schema.

+All requests require an application key to be provided in the query.
+This is a secret only known to the server and client.
+If not required the key may be set to an empty string ("") in both the server and client configurations.

-An anonymous base data download may be performed to pull any base data objects.
+An unauthenticated base data download may be performed to pull any base data objects.
 All other requests require authentication by email and password against an account on the server.
+The account open request uses the email and password to create and then authenticate an account.

 The client should probably perform a background sync on startup and a blocking/modal sync during operation with background on exit.
-The client may wish to perform a download phase on first start.
+The client may wish to perform a base data download on first start.

 **Base URL Example**
 https://api.app.example.com/